tanelam/Twitch-Project-/README.md

 - Other solution for question #6

-By using the asterisk as an argument of `count`, as below, it returns the number of rows in a table, including the rows that contain NULL values
+By using the asterisk as an argument of `count`, as below, it returns the number of rows in a table, including the rows that contain NULL values.

 ```sql
 SELECT game,